Xconstar/BellabeatProject/README.md

 ### Data Factors and Limitations

 - **Data Collection:** The way the data was collected has to be taken into consideration the reason being the data was collected through a survery.
-This can cause the data to be less accurate for the fact that respondents might not given fully honest or accurtate responses.
+This can cause the data to be less accurate for the fact that respondents might not given fully honest or accurate responses.
 - **Sample Size:** Being there are only thirty respondents this sample size would not give us as strong correlations or trends as a larger sample size.
 - **Data Age:** FitBit Fitness Tracker Data was collected 7 years ago and updated 3 years ago.
 The new FitBit tracker devices may be more accurate and reliable.